Crabman-DF-Mods/dwarven-wilds/README.md

 ## Installation

-There are 3 folders here, each for a different version of the mod:
+There are 4 folders here, each for a different portion of the mod:

-- __Full Mod:__ contains all this mods content, including all spoilery things from both the base game and DLC.
-- __Only Base Game Spoilers:__ contains all the same content as Full Mod, _except_ the content from the Echoes of the Eye DLC.
-- __Spoiler Free:__ contains none of the spoilery content; that is, it only has the "hearthian" creatures/civ, and the "ghost matter" material (which aren't spoilers because you find out about them at the start of the game).
+- __Spoiler Free:__ contains the "hearthian" creatures/civ, and the "ghost matter" material (which aren't spoilers because you find out about them at the start of the game).
+- __Nomai Spoilers:__ contains the Nomai creatures/civ.
+Their existence/appearance is not a spoiler since they are seen at the start of the game in the hearthian museum before you even get in your spaceship, but some aspects of their culture (and therefore civ) are spoilers.
+- __Other Base Game Spoilers__ contains all the spoilery content from the base game, _except_ for the nomai creatures/civ.
+- __Echoes of the Eye Spoilers:__ contains content from the Echoes of the Eye DLC, which is all 100% spoilers.
+I recommend finishing the DLC before you use this module.

-Decide which of those versions you want, and copy-paste all the files in the corresponding folder into `/raw/objects/`.
-If you ever decide to change to a different, more spoilery version, you must make sure to overwrite any files that are shared between the versions (you should get a prompt asking you about overwriting files when you copy them in; say yes to all overwrites).
+Decide which of these modules you want, and copy-paste all the files in the corresponding folder into `/raw/objects/`.
+If you ever decide to change to a different, more spoilery version, just dump that folder's files in as well (you'll probably want to generate a new world when doing this though).

+As for knowing when to enable a given module (if you want to avoid the spoilers):

+The ending of the base game will be clear enough probably (it can only be done after solving "the big mystery", and the credits will run), so you'll know it's safe to enable "Nomai Spoilers" and "Other Base Game Spoilers" then.
+For Echoes of the Eye content, everything related to it will be in the lower right area of the rumor map and the "rumor boxes" are colored blue, so you should be able to tell you're finished with the DLC content when you have found several of the blue rumor boxes and none of them have that marker saying "there's more to discover here".

 ## Content

-### Base Game
+### Spoiler Free

 __Hearthians:__ intrepid blue-skinned creatures driven by intense curiosity; they have a natural knack for the acquisition of knowledge and tend to be quite friendly.

 Their culture puts a heavy emphasis on community and exploration.

-__Ghost Matter:__ a deadly transparent substance that cannot be seen easily with the naked eye; it will inflict a painful death on anybody who wanders into a cloud of it unwittingly.
+__Ghost Matter:__ a deadly, transparent substance that cannot be seen easily with the naked eye; it will inflict a painful death on anybody who wanders into a cloud of it unwittingly.
 Beware of encountering it while mining!

+### Nomai Spoilers

 <details>
   <summary>Spoiler warning</summary>